Columbia Birth Injury Lawyer

 If you want to sue for injuries during your child’s birth, you must follow state guidelines for filing these types of lawsuits.
 Your lawyer can file the Notice of Intent to File Suit required by S.C.
 Ann. § 15-79-125.
 You or your lawyer must make sure the court and all parties being sued receive a copy of this notice.
 You must also attend mediation for your medical malpractice case.

-Your lawyer will also need to submit an affidavit from a medical expert that outlines one or more instances of negligence from the health provider.
+Your lawyer will also need to submit an affidavit from a medical expert.
+This outlines one or more instances of negligence from the health provider.
 S.C.
 Ann. § 15-36-100 explains who is qualified to be an expert and what the affidavit must cover.

 How Our Attorney Can Help with a Columbia, S.C., Birth Injury Case

 If you or your child suffered injuries during the child’s birth, our lawyer can help you:

 - Determine how and why your child was injured

 - Identify any at-fault parties responsible for your child’s injuries